ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_topics/github_pages.md

 Github offers a simple way to publish websites called "github pages".

-There are some limitations of github pages, but for simple pages involving only basic HTML, or HTML/CSS/JavaScript, it is an easy way to get started and get your content on the web.
+There are some limitations of github pages, but for simple pages involving only basic HTML, or HTML/CSS/JavaScript, it is a good way to get started and get your content on the web.

 Here are the basic instructions for getting a simple web page online with github pages.
 After this overview, there is more detail about each step.